SandroLelis/SandroLelis/README.md

 - 👋 Hi, I’m Sandro
-- 👀 I’m interested in learn code and share of some my projects, also your feedback are very important for my improvement.
+- 👀 I’m interested in share of some my projects.
 - 🌱 I’m currently learning SQL and R
 - 💞️ I’m looking to collaborate on Data manipulation